Laptop Mag Verdict

 The Lenovo Legion Y530 is a sleek and slim budget gaming laptop with enough graphics power to play demanding games on lower settings.

 Solid port selection

 A gaming laptop with an elegant design and strong performance for less than $1,000?
 Count us in.
-The Lenovo Legion Y530 is a sleek budget gaming laptop that offers great looks, a wide range of ports and a solid graphics card.
+The Lenovo Legion Y530 is a sleek system that offers great looks, a wide range of ports and a solid graphics card.
 Unfortunately, its display could have better colors and the mushy keyboard won't please everyone.
 There's also its comically bad webcam placement.
-Still, the Legion Y530 is a very good choice for casual gamers who want a sub-$1,000 laptop with a button-up design that can blend in -- and even impress -- no matter the setting.
+Still, the Legion Y530 is a very good choice for casual gamers who want a cheap gaming laptop under $1,000 with a button-up design that can blend in -- and even impress -- no matter the setting.

 The Lenovo Legion Y530 is the Porsche of budget gaming laptops.
 Its minimalist design and blackout color scheme give it a suave look you'd associate with tuxedo-clad big-screen villains.
 It's a refreshing departure from the garish beasts -- with their flashing RGB lighting and superfluous design elements -- that dominate the gaming laptop category.

 The Legion is made of plastic but it looks and feels premium.
 It has a soft-touch matte-back interior with black keyboard keys illuminated by cool white backlighting.
 A power button is centered above the keyboard in front of the Y530's sturdy hinge.

 Perhaps its best design element is the narrow bezel flanking the display.
 It's not a feature typical of this price range, and I was shocked to see it when I opened the Y530's lid for the first time.